-Fluids and Steel Pipe Warehouses and Manufacturing Facilities
+Warehouses and Blending Facilities

-Bri-Chem has 32 strategically located warehouses throughout British Columbia, Alberta, Saskatchewan and the United States.
-In Canada, Bri-Chem operates from 16 warehouses of which 12 are third party owned and operated warehouse facilities.
-Camrose, Acheson and Estevan and are locations that are owned and operated by the Company and Edmonton is a leased facility that has the steel pipe manufacturing facility located in it.
-Camrose operates a 10,500 square foot bulk repackaging and blending facility with storage quonsets, Acheson operates a 5,000 square foot blending operation with storage quonsets on site to warehouse blended and raw material product and Estevan is a warehouse and yard location for the distribution of drilling fluids.
-In addition, Bri-Chem has invert fluid tank farm and storage facilities in Edson, Grande Prairie, Alberta, and Fort St. John, BC as well as Leetsdale, PA in the US.
+Bri-Chem has 33 strategically located warehouses throughout British Columbia, Alberta, Saskatchewan and the United States.
+In Canada, Bri-Chem operates from 17 warehouses of which 13 are third party owned and operated warehouse facilities.
+Camrose, Acheson, Calgary and Estevan and are locations that are owned and operated by the Company.
+Camrose operates a 10,500 square foot bulk repackaging and blending facility with storage quonsets, Acheson operates a 5,000 square foot blending operation with storage quonsets on site to warehouse blended and raw material product, Calgary operates a 17,000 square foot liquid blending facility and Estevan is a warehouse and yard location for the distribution of drilling fluids.
+In addition, Bri-Chem has invert fluid tank farm and storage facilities in Edson, Grande Prairie, Alberta, and Fort St. John, BC as well as Leetsdale, PA and Clinton, OK in the US.

-In the United States, Bri-Chem operates from 16 warehouses of which 8 are third party owned and operated, 6 are leased and operated by BSU and 2 are owned and operated by Bri-Chem.
-The Company currently leases and operates from a 30,000 square foot blending and packaging operation in Bakersfield, California to warehouse blended and raw bulk cement material product, however, in late 2013, the Company purchased a new warehouse facility in Bakersfield, California and will move its existing operations for blending and packaging from its leased warehouse on or about August 2014.
-Clinton and Chickasha are owned and operated by the Company are utilized as warehouse and yard locations for the distribution of drilling fluids.
+In the United States, Bri-Chem operates from 16 warehouses of which 8 are third party owned and operated, 5 are leased and operated by BSU and 3 are owned and operated by Bri-Chem.
+The Company owns and operates a 24,000 square foot blending and packaging operation in Bakersfield, California to warehouse blended and raw bulk cement material product.
+Clinton and Chickasha facilities are also owned and operated by the Company and are utilized as warehouse and yard locations for the distribution of drilling fluids.